-Sicilian cannoli, with their crispy shell and creamy ricotta filling, are one of the most iconic and beloved desserts of Sicilian tradition.
+Sicilian cannoli, with their crunchy shell and creamy ricotta filling, are one of the most iconic and beloved desserts in Sicilian tradition.
 Making them at home is easier than you think!

 In a bowl, mix the flour with the sugar, cocoa (if using), and a pinch of salt.
 Add the butter or lard and knead with your hands until you get a sandy mixture.